-Have you ever wondered what makes bread rise?
-If you’ve made bread before, you’ll know it’s the yeast you’ve added to the dough that makes it rise.
-But to make an authentic sourdough loaf, you’ll need to create your own yeast by way of a natural fermentation process.
-Wild fermentation involves the culture and growth of naturally occurring fungi or yeasts that live in the air around us.
+Want to make your own sourdough?
+Well to make an authentic sourdough loaf, you’ll need to create your own yeast by way of a natural fermentation process.
 Sourdough starter is the thing which begins and feeds the fermentation process in dough - the starter is what’s going to make your bread rise and give it its own unique sourdough taste and flavour.

 In a bowl combine the flours.